Riku1014/IPL-dataset-06/README.md

 # OBJECTIVEAND SCOPE
 To predict the outcome of an IPL match.It also aims to analyse and visualize data using various data visualisation techniques for better understanding.

+## Power BI Dashboard

+To visualize and analyze the insights generated from the IPL Database, we have created a Power BI dashboard.
+This dashboard incorporates key metrics and visualizations derived from the data stored in the database.